project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 - Fully Qualified Domain Name (FQDN) with SSL
 - Azure Storage account
 - Docker hub account
-- Public IP(s) (one or two depending on your use case)
+- Public IP
 - Google Oauth Credentials
 - Google V3 Recaptcha Credentials
-- A SMTP account (any email provider works, except Gmail)
+- A SMTP account (any email provider works, except Gmail for now)
-- All ports must be open in internal networks (Azure-Vnet or AWS-VPC) for internal comumnication between the VMs
+- All ports must be open for internal communication (Azure Virtual Network or AWS VPC) between the VMs
-- Internet and Outbound access from VMs
+- Internet and outbound access from VMs
 - A sms service provider API Token (optional)
-- Youtube API Token (optional)
+- YouTube API Token (optional)
 - Slack account and slack bot with API Token (optional)

 ### Creating the AKS cluster

 > **Note**  Follow the steps given below to create the Kubernetes cluster in Azure.
-Refer to the documents provided by respective cloud providers to create the Kubernetes cluster on any other cloud.
+For other clouds, please visit the respective cloud provider website
 The AKS cluster and VM's should be in same vnet.
-If they are in diffrent vnet, you have to peer the vnets.
-To peer the vnets the IP address of the two vnets should not overlap.
+If they are in different vnet, you have to peer the vnets.
+To successfully peer, the IP address of the vnets should not overlap.

-- Create service principal and assign contributor role to service principal, get the secrets and client id of service principal.
-Click [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) for more details
+- Create a service principal and assign contributor role to service principal
+- Get the secrets and client id of service principal
+- Click [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) for more details
-- Create the AKS cluster either via Azure portal or using az aks command line
+- Create the AKS cluster either via Azure portal or using `az aks` command line

-Refer to Azure documentation for all the available options.
-Here is a command which you can use -
+- Refer to Azure documentation for all the available options
+- Below is a sample command which you can use -

  ```bash
 az aks create --resource-group <resouse-group-name> --node-resource-group <k8s-resource-group-name> --name <cluster name>  --node-count 4 --admin-username deployer --kubernetes-version 1.19.9 --service-principal "<service principal id>" --node-vm-size Standard_D4s_v3 --client-secret "<client id>" --network-plugin azure --ssh-key-value @deployer.pub -l <region> --vm-set-type VirtualMachineScaleSets --vnet-subnet-id /subscriptions/<subscription id>/resourceGroups/<resouse-group-name>/providers/Microsoft.Network/virtualNetworks/<vnet-name>/subnets/<subnet name>